Skip to main content

 Solution

-To get the most out of an order you need to check back.
-I highly recommend big-size patches for lifted high raised.
-While if your logo is small in size you need to go for low piles to get the best quality and cleaner looks.
+To get the most out of an order, you need to check back.
+I highly recommend large-size patches for lifted, high-raised areas.
+If your logo is small, you need to go for low piles to get the best quality and a cleaner look.
+I hope this guide helps you distinguish between the two types of chenille embroidery, and I wish you the best of luck in achieving high-quality custom patches.